hikarucorporation/hikaru_openstudio/README.md

 ## License

-Generic DAW is licensed under the [AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.en.html).
+Hikaru OpenStudio is licensed under the [AGPLv3 License](https://www.gnu.org/licenses/agpl-3.0.en.html).
-By contributing to Generic DAW, you agree that your contributions will be licensed under the GPLv3 as well.
+By contributing to Hikaru OpenStudio, you agree that your contributions will be licensed under the AGPLv3 as well.